-8.18 Social insurance benefits in kind provided by employers are treated as if they were paid in cash and included in the secondary distribution of income account.
+9.18 Social insurance benefits in kind provided by employers are treated as if they were paid in cash and included in the secondary distribution of income transfers other than social transfers in kind account.
 If this were not so, the purchase of the goods and services concerned would have to be shown as incurred by employers but these products are not intermediate consumption and enterprises cannot have final consumption.
-However, social insurance benefits in kind provided under general social security schemes and all social assistance benefits in kind constitute social transfers in kind and are therefore included only in the redistribution of income in kind account.
-In table 8.1 social benefits, except social transfers in kind, are recorded under resources for the household sector and may, in principle, be recorded under uses for any sector operating a social insurance scheme in its capacity as an employer.
+However, social insurance benefits in kind provided under general social security schemes and all social assistance benefits in kind constitute social transfers in kind and are therefore included only in the redistribution of incomesocial transfers in kind account.
+In table 8.19.1, social benefits, except social transfers in kind, are recorded under resources revenues for the household sector, or the rest of the world, if it concerns non-resident households, and may, in principle, be recorded under uses expenditures for any sector operating a social insurance scheme in its capacity as an employer.